christinabarton/Project-2/README.md

 # Predicting Wildfires from Time Series Weather Data

-**DS 4002 — Spring 2026**
+**DS 4002, Spring 2026**
-**Group: Freenor's Fourth Years** — Christina Barton, Abby Goss, Rohan Kohli **Group Leader:** Christina Barton
+**Group: Freenor's Fourth Years**: Christina Barton, Abby Goss, Rohan Kohli **Group Leader:** Christina Barton

 ---

 ## Repository Overview

 This repository contains all materials for a machine learning project aimed at predicting whether a wildfire will occur on a given day in California based on daily weather data (temperature, precipitation, wind speed).
-Models are trained on historical data from 1984–2022 and evaluated on a held-out test set from 2023.
+Models are trained on historical data from 1984–2022 and evaluated on a test set from 2023.

 **Research Question:** Can we find seasonal weather patterns and use them to accurately predict wildfires in subsequent years in California?